 Corporate Governance is about the way in which a company is run and is therefore relevant to all of us.
 It is widely recognised at a global level that companies have a responsibility to the environment and society in which they operate, and therefore have a duty to run their operations in a way that protects the interests of their stakeholders.
 Corporate Governance is about companies creating a framework of policies and procedures that enable them to police their own internal operations to ensure the company conducts itself in a proper manner.

-Our Corporate Governance LLM and MA are particularly relevant to students wishing to pursue a career as a Company Secretary.
-They would be equally relevant to those wishing to pursue careers as solicitors, accountants and especially those aspiring to hold senior management positions in large corporations.
+Our Corporate Governance LLMs are particularly relevant to students wishing to pursue a career as a company secretary.
+They would be relevant to anyone wishing to pursue careers as solicitors, accountants and especially those aspiring to hold senior management positions in large corporations.
 We’ve designed these courses to be a balanced blend of learning the academic theory and practical applications of Corporate Governance.
 They’re designed to equip students with a sound operational knowledge of Corporate Governance in today’s business world.

 It’s an interesting time to study Corporate Governance in the UK.
 The key framework in operation is called the UK Code but it’s not a legislative requirement that all companies follow it.
 Only UK listed companies have to adopt the Code, and even then, they need only adhere on a ‘comply or explain’ basis, which means it’s not exactly enforced or followed to the letter.
 The Code encourages good practice, but there is no prescribed set of rules that every company must comply with.
 The position in the US is quite different; the Sabanes-Oxley Act sets a strict legal governance requirement for US companies to follow so their landscape is less flexible than ours and has been criticised for imposing onerous reporting conditions on companies that are extremely costly to them.
 There’s currently much debate as to whether the law in the UK needs to be tightened up so that all companies over a certain size are required to comply with the UK Code.